SINGROUP/SOAPLite/README.md

 ## Getting Started

 This is a very light weight and fast SOAP implementation for machine learning in quantum chenistry and materials physics.
-Once you give SOAP the .xyz in ASE format,  list of positions, radius cutoff, number of basis functions and l (number of spherical harmonics), soap will return a numpy matrix of the power spectra for each point.
+Once you give SOAP the .xyz in ASE format,  list of positions, radius cutoff, number of basis functions and l (number of spherical harmonics), soap will return a numpy matrix of the power spectrum for each point.
 Each row corresponds to each specified point, and each column corresponds the the spectrum value.

 ### Prerequisites